apache/calcite/site/_docs/avatica_json_reference.md

 `fetchMatchRowCount` (required integer) The maximum number of rows to return in the response to this request.

-`parameterValues` (optional array of nested objects) The types of the object to set on the prepared statement in use.
+`parameterValues` (optional array of nested objects) The <a href="#typedvalue">TypedValue</a> for each parameter on the prepared statement.

+### OpenConnectionRequest

+{% highlight json %}
+{
+  "request": "openConnection",
+  "connectionId": "000000-0000-0000-00000000",
+  "info": {"key":"value", ...}
+}
+{% endhighlight %}

+`connectionId` (required string) The identifier of the connection to open in the server.

+`info` (optional string-to-string map) A Map containing properties to include when creating the Connection.

 ### PrepareAndExecuteRequest